B3ns44d/gbfs-monitoring-stack/README.md

 Even though this setup may seem extensive for this particular task, it’s designed to handle future expansions and demonstrates modern DevOps practices in action.

 ---

-Here’s the updated **Running the Project** section for the README file:

----